 Taken together, the result is a dry ice blaster that satisfies all of Cold Jet’s requirements for the new machine and includes 28 dry ice particle size options.
 At the highest level, the PCS 60 utilizes three-millimeter dry ice “pellets.”
 At the lowest level, the three-millimeter pellets are cut to micro-particles that are 0.3 millimeters across.
 This type of precision allows users to find the most effective setting for each unique application.
 This aspect also enables the user to clean a broad range of applications, from aggressive to very gentle cleaning.

 “The range of applications that this makes possible is unbelievable,” says Burbrink.
 For example, the PCS 60 can cut a wooden plank or remove the print from a business card.
 “All with one machine,” says Burbrink with unbridled enthusiasm.
+The enthusiasm has also caught on with colleagues at Cold Jet in Poland, who are working on more dry ice machines using this technology.

 The hard way...
 (Photo | Aaron M Conway / Fotogloria)